JooJooBee666/LBCService/README.md

 This service will create a file called LCBServiceConfig.xml in the same folder as the executable.
 The path to Keyboard_Core.dll can be specified/changed here, as well as the preferred brightness level.

-TODOs:  Add support for a timeout
+TODOs:  Add support for a timeout.
-		Add support for enabling again after timeout via KB or mouse movement Both of these will require a "helper" app that will need to run in the user space.
+		Add support for enabling again after timeout via KB or mouse movement.
+		Both of these will require a "helper" app that will need to run in the user space.

 This program was written using the work of liguis- here: https://github.com/ligius-/lenovo-backlight-control/